The Right Prescription Hearing Aids for Your Personal

-At Acadian Hearing, we know that there’s not a “one size fits all” approach to hearing aids.
+At our Acadian Hearing Center, our Audiology Specialists know that there’s not a “one size fits all” approach to hearing aids.

 Instead, we choose the right hearing aids for you based on your budget, your level of hearing loss, your preferred style, and to suit your lifestyle.

 We’ll sit down with you in a relaxed environment and discuss your options, test a range of different styles, and help you make the right decision.

-But before we explore the best hearing aids for you, your first step is to book your hearing assessment so we can evaluate you properly and find out how best we can help.
+But before we explore the best hearing aids for you, your first step is to book your hearing assessment at our hearing center so we can evaluate you properly and find out how best we can help.

 We may find that your hearing loss is simply because of a build-up of ear-wax or there’s a simple solution, but the first step is to evaluate your hearing.